airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

   Base64(key)              :  euuUjdxXsl/gVUH7pUp5ovSCi2HN2qg17009XJ8TR/I=
 ```

-We are now Domain Admin without knowing anything about it, and it works for any users!
+We are now Domain Admin without knowing anything about it, and it works for any user!

 Keep in mind this wisdom from harmj0y:
 >  There are a million ways to backdoor Active Directory given sufficient rights (make that a million and one : )